Bake Play Smile

 Balls of chocolate and cornflake biscuit dough on a baking tray.

-Simply sift the cocoa powder and icing sugar into a bowl.
-Add the butter and boiling water and mix together until smooth and creamy.
+1. Make the icing - sift the cocoa powder and icing sugar, add the butter and boiling water and mix until smooth and creamy.
+Spread a little on each biscuit, and top with a walnut.

 • For a firm chocolate icing, use pure icing sugar.
 For a softer chocolate icing, use icing sugar mixture.

-Afghan biscuits can be kept in an airtight container at room temperature for up to 1 week.
-Alternatively, they can be frozen for up to 3 months.
+• Store biscuits in an airtight container at room temp for up to 1 week.

 A tray of chocolate cookies with chocolate icing and walnuts on top.

-If you love these simple Afghan biscuits, then check out a few more of my favourite Australian and New Zealand biscuit recipes:
+If you love these popular chocolate cornflake biscuits, then check out a few more of my iconic Australian and New Zealand recipes:

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.